pippin88/linuxcnc-hardware/README.md

 ### Remora Ethernet
 Realtime requirements are offloaded onto a controller board.
 Multiple differnet controller boards are supported - see Remora docs.

-These controller boards are designed / sold for use with Mach3.
+Note that some of these controller boards (e.g. NVEM, EC300, EC500) are designed / sold for use with Mach3.
 Use with LinuxCNC requires flashing new firmware, which has been developed by the LinuxCNC community.
 The manufacturer does not support LinuxCNC.

+Expatria Technologies PicoBOB-DLX was designed for LinuxCNC Remora.

 Remora docs: https://remora-docs.readthedocs.io